Gaza militants fire rocket into Israel as tensions soar

-JERUSALEM (AP) — Palestinian militants fired a rocket into southern Israel for the first time in months on Monday, in a potentially major escalation after clashes at a sensitive holy site in Jerusalem and a wave of attacks and military raids elsewhere.
+JERUSALEM (AP) — Palestinian militants fired a rocket into southern Israel for the first time in months on Monday, in another escalation after clashes at a sensitive holy site in Jerusalem, a series of deadly attacks inside Israel and military raids across the occupied West Bank.

 Israel said it intercepted the rocket, and there were no immediate reports of casualties or damage.
 Israel holds Gaza's militant Hamas rulers responsible for all such projectiles and usually launches airstrikes in their wake.
 It was the first such rocket fire since New Year's Eve.